Ramification theory for varieties over a local field: The Swan class and a conductor formula

 \section{The Swan class and a conductor formula}

 We keep the notation that $K$ is a complete discrete valuation ring and $S={\rm Spec}\ {\cal O}_K$ as in the previous sections.
 We fix a prime number $\ell$ different from the characteristic $p$ of the residue field $F$ of $K$.
 First, we define the Swan character classes for Galois coverings in Section \ref{ssSwch}.
 We define the Swan class of a locally constant $\bar {\mathbb F}_\ell$-sheaf in Section \ref{ssdSw}.
 We extend the definition of the Swan class to a constructible sheaf in Section \ref{ssSct} using the excision formula Proposition \ref{prExc}.2., assuming $K$ is of characteristic 0.
 We prove a conductor formula for some relative curves in Section \ref{sscfs} and derive the general case in Section \ref{sspc}.
+In an equal characteristic case, more elementary proof is found in \cite[Corollaries 5.12, 5.13]{Tsu}.